 The food package releases pressure when opened.

 When you break the seal of a can of food or even when you open the jar of pickles you carefully canned there is always going to be a little sound of depressurizing.
-However if there is more than a quite sound, you may have a problem since it is a clear sign of gas buildup inside the can or jar.
+However if there is more than a quite sound, you may have a problem.
+It is a clear sign of gas buildup inside the can or jar.
 This usually happens when anaerobic bacteria is present in the food.
 It is no longer safe to eat and you need to discard it.

 There is mold on the lid or the surface of the food